a-kramer/CSensApprox/LinearSystem/README.md

 that distibguishes different experiments (experimental conditions).

-For this example we use [GNU Octave](https://www.gnu.org/software/octave/index) to set up a model and also to evaluate the simulation results.
+For this example we use [GNU Octave](https://www.gnu.org/software/octave/index) and command line tools to create a model and simulation instruction file.
+And _GNU Octave_ again to evaluate the simulation results.

 ## HDF5 Attributes